Long distance relationship problems are bound to occur as we navigate being apart from those we love.

 If you’re still far off from figuring out an end date, planning visits and small trips together in advance still provides a light at the end of the tunnel, even when it’s temporary.

-If you need help taking the next step, check out our Closing The Distance Date Calculator, which has been specifically designed to formulate a date you can close the distance based on a savings goal.
+Need help taking the next step?
+Check out our Closing The Distance Date Calculator, which has been specifically designed to formulate a date you can close the distance based on a savings goal.

 8. Unsupportive Friends & Family

 “But don’t you just miss each other so much?”

 “It’s just such a shame they’re missing out on so many important family events.”